GluuFederation/flex/docs/admin/config.md

 ## Admin UI

-Exclusive to Gluu Flex, the new Gluu Flex Admin UI is a browser-based GUI in development.
-Many features are available now, and it can be accessed by accessing the hostname set during installation in the browser.
+The Gluu Flex Admin UI is a reactive web interface to simplify the management and configuration of your Auth Server.
+The Admin UI enables you to easily view and edit configuration properties, interception scripts, clients, and metrics in one place.
+The Admin UI can be accessed by accessing the hostname set during installation in the browser.